Khloe Kardashian’s Little True Causes Cuteness Overload, Mom Consults A Guru In New Spiritual Bali Clip

 The reality star-mogul posted adorable pictures of 1-year-old True on Instagram on July 30 for her 96.7 million followers to admire.

-Many gushed about this sweet two-picture upload that saw the little girl wearing a black head wrap, a black-based sundress and lots of jewelry, including sparkling diamond earrings and gold bracelets on each arm, one featuring a tiny gold heart.
+Many gushed about this sweet two-picture upload that saw the little girl wearing a black headwrap, a black sundress, and lots of jewelry, including sparkling diamond earrings and gold bracelets on each arm, one featuring a tiny gold heart.

 One commented, “She’s sooo beautiful Khloe.
 So are her eyes green or brown?
 (They’re hazel like her mom’s eyes.)